Why Do We Get Brain Freeze? (The REAL Reason)

 How Does Brain Freeze Work?

-We know that the body is responding to the cold sensations in our mouth, but the exact response, and what part of the body is responsible, is not known for certain.
+We know the body is responding to the cold sensations in our mouth, but the exact response and what part of the body is responsible is unknown.

 Identifying The Cold